narpfel/kiro/README.md

-Kilo
+Kiro
 ===

-Kilo is a small text editor in less than 1K lines of code (counted with cloc).
+Kiro is an (in progress) Rust port of Kilo, a small text editor in less than 1K lines of code (counted with cloc).

 A screencast is available here: https://asciinema.org/a/90r2i9bq8po03nazhqtsifksb

-Usage: kilo `<filename>`
+Usage: kiro `<filename>`

 Keys: